 What is dry skin?
-Skin that produces NO oil and causes the skin to be dry and flaky.
+Skin that produces little to no oil and causes the skin to be dry and flaky.
 (The dryness occurs even when gentle products are used on the skin.)

 What is oily skin?
 Skin that produces oil and generally will have large pores and the skin is shiny or greasy.
 Dry skin means NO oil is produced, therefore skin with a sheen cannot be dry.

 What is dehydrated skin?
-Oily skin that is lacking water and feels tight.
+Oily, combination or normal skin that is lacking water and feels tight.
 Having tight skin doesn’t necessarily mean it’s dry.